mountaineerbr/shellChatGPT/README.md

 **Chat mode** provides a conversational experience, prompting the user to confirm each step.
-For less verbose and automated execution, set `options -vvv`.
+For less verbose and automated execution, set `options -vv`.

 ### Chat Mode of Text Completions